gilch/hissp/docs/style_guide.rst

 We handle complexity by chunking it into hierarchies of labeled black boxes within boxes within boxes.
 Mental recursive trees.

-But syntax trees are the very essence of Lisp.
+But syntax trees are the very essence of Lisp, and you understand them in the same hierarchical way.
-At the bottom of Hissp's hierarchy are tuples of atoms.
+There are, of course, many more layers of abstractions below Hissp, but at the bottom of Hissp's hierarchy are tuples of atoms.
-(There is, of course, a foundation outside of Hissp of many layers of abstraction even below that.)
 Conceptually, it's a box with a label and contents.

 ::

    LABEL item1 item2 ...

-Order matters in Hissp.
+Order matters in Hissp,
+and repeats are allowed.
-These are tuples, not just sets.
+Mathematically speaking, these boxes are *tuples*, not just sets.
 The first element is the label.
 The rest are contents.